scds/rdm-best-practices/topics/2-organization-and-documentation.md

 ---
 layout: default
-title: Organization and Documentation
+title: 2 - Organization and Documentation
-nav_order: 2
+nav_order: 5
-parent: Topics
 ---

 {: .no_toc}